 Our team has treated thousands of people for head lice.
 We are your professional source as to how to prevent head lice, eliminate it and stop it from spreading.
 If you have any questions about how the treatments work, or what options are best for your family please don’t wait!
 Head lice spread more quickly every day.
 The longer a person is a carrier, the more likely head lice are passed onto other members of their circle.

-Lice Clinics of America can help ease your pain and stress from head lice.
+Lice Clinics of Texas can help ease your pain and stress from head lice.
 We understand that when you discover one, two or three people in your home have head lice, it almost always leads to anxiety and feelings of confusion!
 Where should I go for help?
 Should I treat it myself at home?
 What treatments will actually work?
 How did this happen?